Symmetries and singular behaviors with Bohmian trajectories: Bohmian trajectories as a phase-mediated-dynamics probing tool

 ~

-So far, everything is included within standard quantum mechanics, and therefore there is no need to postulate anything.
-The conventional Bohmian approach merges standard theory with the concept of hidden variable, which is defined as a specific position in configuration space \cite{bohm:PR:1952-1,bohm:PR:1952-2,holland-bk,duerr-bk:2009}.
-The evolution in time of this position generates a formally well-defined trajectory, which is what we typically call a Bohmian trajectory, and that does not violate any fundamental law of quantum mechanics, such as the uncertainty relations or the complementarity principle.
-To determine such trajectories, Bohm considered \cite{bohm:PR:1952-1,holland-bk} the same stating point as here, with the additional nonlinear transformation relation $\{\psi, \psi^*\} \to \{\rho, S\}$, from two complex field variables to two real field variables, such that
+So far, all concepts introduced above are included within standard quantum mechanics and, therefore, there is no need to consider extra postulates.
+Let us now briefly overview the conventional Bohmian approach, which merges the standard quantum theory with the concept of hidden variable, i.e., assigning specific positions in configuration space to quantum systems \cite{bohm:PR:1952-1,bohm:PR:1952-2,holland-bk,duerr-bk:2009}.
+The evolution in time of these positions give rise to well-defined trajectories, known as Bohmian trajectories, which do not violate any fundamental law of quantum mechanics, such as the uncertainty relations or the complementarity principle.
+To reach such a trajectory-based formulation, Bohm considered \cite{bohm:PR:1952-1,holland-bk} the nonlinear transformation relation $\{\psi, \psi^*\} \to \{\rho, S\}$, from two complex field variables to two real field variables, such that

 and the same for $\psi^*$.
-After making the corresponding substitution into Eq.~(\ref{eq1}), and its conjugate, and separating the real and imaginary parts of the resulting equation, he reached the equations of motion for both $\rho({\bf r},t)$ and $S({\bf r},t)$, namely,
+After making the corresponding substitution into Eq.~(\ref{eq1}), and its conjugate, and then separating the real and imaginary parts of the resulting equation, one obtains the equations of motion for both $\rho({\bf r},t)$ and $S({\bf r},t)$, namely,